 Take the first turning off the canal from The Narrowboat and cross the water to this lesser-known bar on the other side, with tons of outside space and room inside with views of the canal through the huge panelled windows.
 There are often exhibitions and live music here too.

-The Commissary Bar & Kitchen, 49-50 Eagle Wharf Road
+The Studio Bar & Kitchen, 49-50 Eagle Wharf Road

 The Baring Arms Pub